nhsconnect/Digital-Child-Health/Generation/Chapter.4.Messages/index.md

 The FHIR resource profiles within this DMS have been created to support the Child Health Events Catalogue Service interface:

-- **[Profile.BirthEvent]** - FHIR resource profiles combined to support the Child Health Event message for a Birth Event.
 - **[Profile.BirthDetailsEvent]** - FHIR resource profiles combined to support a Birth Details Event message.
 - **[Profile.AssessmentAPGAREvent]** - FHIR resource profiles combined to support an Assessment APGAR Event message.
 - **[Profile.BreastfeedingStatusEvent]** - FHIR resource profiles combined to support a Breastfeeding Status Event message.